-The Applied Information Technology General course may provide opportunities for students to explore contemporary and emerging technological achievements that the Asia region and Pacific region have made, and continue to make, to global technological advances, including: innovation in hardware and software design and development; the regions' role in outsourcing of information and communication technologies (ICT) services; and globalisation.
-Students could also consider the contribution of Australia's contemporary and emerging technological achievements to the Asia and Pacific regions.
+The Applied Information Technology ATAR course may provide opportunities for students to explore contemporary and emerging technological achievements that the Asia region and Pacific region have made and continue to make, to global technological advances, including: innovation in hardware and software design and development; the regions' role in outsourcing of information technology and communication (ICT) services; and globalisation.
+Students could also consider the contribution of Australia's contemporary and emerging technological achievements to the Asian and Pacific regions.